idabblewith/PythonSensei/README.md

 NOTES/BUGS:
-Day 13 - Scapy Not working - DAY REMOVED FOR NOW AND SCAPY UNINSTALLED Day 17 - Goes until Q50, need to add quit button and show how many q left All tkinter (D19, 20, 21, 22, 25, 27, 28, 29, 30) - focus no longer set to new open window
+Day 17 - Goes until Q50, need to add quit button and show how many q left All tkinter (D19, 20, 21, 22, 25, 27, 28, 29, 30) - focus no longer set to new open window
 Day 22 - Error shown on close (tclerror), and strange speed up of ball